 - Allocate resources.
 Some companies use the budgeting process as a tool for deciding where to allocate funds to various activities, such as fixed asset purchases.
 Though a valid objective, it should be combined with capacity constraint analysis (which is more of an industrial engineering function than a financial function) to determine where resources should really be allocated.

 - Model scenarios.
-If a company is faced with a number of possible paths down which it can travel, then you can create a set of budgets, each based on different scenarios, to estimate the financial results of each strategic direction.
+If a company is faced with a number of possible paths down which it can travel, you can create a set of budgets, each based on different scenarios, to estimate the financial results of each strategic direction.
 Though useful, this objective can result in highly unlikely results if management lets itself become overly optimistic in inputting assumptions into the budget model.

 - Measure performance.
 A common objective in creating a budget is to use it as the basis for judging employee performance, through the use of variances from the budget.
 This is a treacherous objective, since employees attempt to modify the budget to make their personal objectives easier to achieve (known as budgetary slack).